Edmonton's Best Photo Spots

 Take your instagram game up a notch by posting a photo of the Crawford Block Mural.
-This brand-spankin' new piece of street art was created by world-famous artist Okuda San Miguel, whose works can be seen in the streets and galleries of India, Mali, Mozambique, the United States, Japan, Chile, Brazil, Peru, South Africa, Mexico, and more.
+This piece of street art was created by world-famous artist Okuda San Miguel.
+His works can be seen in the streets and galleries of India, Mali, Mozambique, the United States, Japan, Chile, Brazil, Peru, South Africa, Mexico, and more.
 To get a closer look at the rad geometric shapes and organic forms, grab a seat on El Cortez's outdoor patio and sip on a tasty cocktail while you enjoy the view.

 Located on 10319 83 Avenue

 Kinnaird Park is rad because it’s one of few spots north of the river where you can still snag a photo of the Edmonton skyline.
 Behind the lookout point is a huge grassy area which serves as a perfect spot to sunbathe in the summer, set up a picnic, or toss the ol’ frisbee around.
 Plus, hardly anyone is ever there, so it feels like you have the place to yourself!
 The park has a great trail system and we recommend trekking East towards the Highlands hiking trail before popping back up and checking out the mansions on Ada Boulevard.